What is the purpose of a personal property floater (PPF)?

 Prepare for the Florida 4-40 Customer Representative License Test.
 Utilize flashcards and multiple choice questions with hints and explanations.
 Be ready to excel in your exam!

-A personal property floater (PPF) is designed to provide coverage for personal belongings on an open perils basis, which means that it protects against risks unless specifically excluded in the policy.
-This is particularly beneficial for individuals with valuable items that may not be adequately covered under standard homeowners or renters insurance policies.
-The PPF allows for broader coverage of personal property regardless of where it is located, whether at home, away from home, or even while traveling.
+A personal property floater (PPF) is designed to provide insurance coverage for personal property on an open perils basis, which means it covers a wide range of risks unless specifically excluded in the policy.
+This type of coverage is particularly beneficial for individuals who own valuable items such as jewelry, art, or collectibles that may not be fully protected under standard homeowners or renters insurance policies.

 Subscribe